prater27/RealTime_WebcamVisualizator_Linux/README.md

 # RealTime_WebcamVisualizator_Linux
-A simple code for buffering and streaming by means of v4l2(Linux) and using SDL 1.2 for depicting the frames.
+A simple code for buffering and streaming a webcam by means of v4l2(Linux) and using SDL 1.2 for depicting the processed frames.
+One single buffer.

 Requires sdl 1.2 and sdl 1.2 image.
 In order to install this library completely  (using apt) run: apt-cache search ^libsdl | grep 1.2